Goncalves95/snake_game/README.md

 ### Design

-The design of the website is minimalist, and the same time fun, for the user can experience a game page simple and concentrated on the game.
+The design of the website is minimalist, yet fun.
+The user can experience a game page that is simple and focused on the game.

 Fonts: